-Note: DAU specifies that Credential CAC-Q001 expires 5 years from date earned; refresher training is not available, therefore the Credential must be repeated after 5 years.
+Note: DAU specifies that Credential CAC-Q001 expires five years from date earned.
+Refresher training is not available; therefore, the Credential must be repeated after five years.

-- \ACQ 265 is a resident/virtual class with limited seats available for which applicants may experience delays based on availability.
-In the event of unavailability, please notify the AQP Policy office. - (2) Additional required DAU Courses are as follows: - (a) ACQ 0061, "Independent Government Cost Estimate (IGCE) for Services Acquisition" 4 hours. - (b) CLE 028, "Market Research for Engineering and Technical" (recommended taking before ACQ 265) 3 hours. - (c) CLM 031, "Improved Statement of Work" 3 hours. - (d) WSM 008, "Developing Performance Requirements for Service Acquisitions" (Workshop) 1 class day. - (e) DAU Webcast "Introduction to Fiscal Law" at DAUWebcasts.dau.edu.
+(2) Additional required DAU Courses are as follows:

+(a) ACQ 0061, "Independent Government Cost Estimate (IGCE) for Services Acquisition" - 4 hours.

+(b) CLE 028, "Market Research for Engineering and Technical" (recommended taking before ACQ 265) - 3 hours.

+(c) CLM 031, "Improved Statement of Work" - 3 hours.

+(d) WSM 008, "Developing Performance Requirements for Service Acquisitions" (Workshop) - 1 class day.

+(e) DAU Webcast - "Introduction to Fiscal Law" at DAUWebcasts.dau.edu.

-- d.
-The MFT will be documented using the MFT Package Approval Checklist with a signature from each team member for each applicable package document on the form (available on the Resource Page).
-The fully executed MFT Package Approval Checklist will be included in the services requirements/PR package and will serve as the authoritative source. - e.
-The PM/RO will adhere to MFT guidelines set forth in DoDI 5000.74, Section 4.2 and this Manual. - f.
-The PM/RO will obtain Component Head assistance if experiencing difficulties obtaining MFT member participation and/or cooperation. - g.
+d.
+The MFT will be documented using the MFT Package Approval Checklist with a signature from each team member on the form (available on the Resource Page).
+The fully executed MFT Package Approval Checklist will be included in the services requirements/PR package and will serve as the authoritative source for MFT concurrence.

+e.
+The PM/RO will adhere to MFT guidelines set forth in DoDI 5000.74, Section 4.2. and this Manual.

+f.
+The PM/RO will obtain Component Head assistance if experiencing difficulties obtaining MFT member participation and/or cooperation.

+g.
 The PM/RO leads the MFT through the acquisition phases and will utilize the guidance and best practices according to the DAU Defense Acquisition Guidebook (link available on the Resource Page) for program planning and management.
-The team will utilize the Acquisition Milestone Checklist, establish source selection/evaluation plans, and complete all required services requirements/PR package documentation (see Resource Page). - h.
+The team will utilize the Acquisition Milestone Checklist, establish source selection/evaluation plans, and complete all required services requirements/PR package documentation (see Resource Page).

+h.
 MFT members will conduct pre-award research to develop the requirement documentation.
-All meetings and discussions will be coordinated and results of each meeting/discussion will be documented by the PM/RO.
-Examples of documentation that may need to be developed are listed below, as well as the PR package documents listed in Paragraph 3.6. - (1) Business Case. - (2) Analysis of Alternatives. - (3) Acquisition Strategy or Plan. - (4) Market Research Report. - (5) IGCE. - (6) Performance Work Statement (PWS) and QASP. - (7) PRS. - (8) Contract Data Requirements List (CDRL), if applicable. - (9) Source Selection Plan. - (10) DCMA Security Review Worksheet. - (11) Evaluation Criteria and Evaluation Factors.
+All meetings and discussions will be coordinated, and results of each meeting/discussion will be documented by the PM/RO.
+Examples of documentation that may need to be developed are listed below, as well as the PR package documents listed in Section 3.6.

+- (1) Business Case.

+- (2) Analysis of Alternatives.

+- (3) Acquisition Strategy or Plan.

+- (4) Market Research Report.

+- (5) IGCE.

+- (6) Performance Work Statement (PWS) and QASP.

+- (7) PRS.

+- (8) Contract Data Requirements List (CDRL), if applicable.

+- (9) Source Selection Plan.

+- (10) DCMA Security Review Worksheet.

+- (11) Evaluation Criteria and Evaluation Factors.

-- i.
+i.
 The MFT will work together to create and assemble a complete services requirements/PR package according to this Manual and the Acquisition Milestone Checklist.
-The use of DAU Services Acquisition Mall Acquisition Requirements Roadmap Tool (ARRT) suite of tools is recommended to assist with this process (see Resource Page). - j.
-The MFT should use the DAU ARRT suite to the maximum extent possible for preparation of the services requirements/PR package documentation, to include, but not limited to, development of PR package documents (see listings at Paragraph 3.6 of this Manual for complete listing of PR package documents). - k.
-The RA/MFT will submit the services requirements/PR package according to the appropriate timelines for PC actions as described in Paragraph 3.4 and the Resource Page.
+The use of DAU Services Acquisition Mall Acquisition Requirements Roadmap Tool (ARRT) suite of tools is recommended to assist with this process (see Resource Page).

+j.
+The MFT should use the DAU ARRT suite to the maximum extent possible for preparation of the services requirements/PR package documentation, to include, but not limited to, development of PR package documents (see listings at Section 3.6. for a complete listing of potential PR package documents).

+k.
+The RA/MFT will submit the services requirements/PR package according to the appropriate PALT timelines for PC actions as described in Section 3.4. and the Resource Page.
 The PC PR packages will be accompanied by the signed DCMA Acquisition Milestone Checklist.
-A blank checklist is available on the Resource Page. - 1.
+A blank checklist is available on the Resource Page.

+l.
 In some cases, the MFT also assists the COR by conducting post-award reviews and oversight when contractor performance reviews are required prior to invoice acceptance or approval.